Sum-of-Squares Relaxations for Information Theory and Variational Inference: Review of quantum information theory

 \subsection{Quantum information divergences}

 We consider two Hermitian positive semi-definite matrices $A$ and $B$ in $\mathbb{H}_d^+$.
 If $A$ and $B$ commute, then they are jointly diagonalizable, and we can naturally define a divergence as

-where $\lambda_i(A)$ and $\lambda_i(B)$ are the corresponding eigenvalues of $A$ and $B$ (with the same eigenvectors).
-When $A$ and $B$ are not commuting, there are several notions of $f$-information divergences that reduce to the formula above when matrices commute~\cite{tomamichel2015quantum}.
-Among the several candidates~\cite{matsumoto2015new,fawzi2021defining,hiai2017different}, two are particularly interesting in our context.
+where $\lambda_i(A)$ and $\lambda_i(B)$ are the corresponding {non-negative} eigenvalues of $A$ and $B$ (with the same eigenvectors).
+When $A$ and $B$ do not commute, there are several notions of $f$-information divergences that reduce to the formula above when matrices commute~\cite{tomamichel2015quantum}.
+Among the several candidates from quantum information theory~\cite{matsumoto2015new,fawzi2021defining,hiai2017different}, two are particularly interesting in our context.

 The so-called \emph{maximal divergence} is equal to